abinit/abinit/doc/topics/_aTDEP.md

 issue and several stand-alone or post-process computational codes are available.
 Using different theoretical frameworks, they propose to provide some thermodynamic quantities involving the so called anharmonic effects.
-|a-TDEP| calculation can produce almost all the temperature-dependent
+|aTDEP| calculation can produce almost all the temperature-dependent
 thermodynamic quantities you want, from a single *ab initio* molecular dynamic (AIMD) trajectory and by means of a Graphical User Interface (GUI) very easy to use ([[https://github.com/abinit/abiout|AGATE]]).